Chi-Matty/Customer-Value-Segmentation-Revenue-Behaviour-Analysis-for-E-Commerce-Growth/README.md

 - RFM analysis revealed that 40% of customers are top performers with strong loyalty and consistent high spend.

-- The 25–44 age group led revenue generation, particularly in Brazil.
+- In Brazil, customers aged 25–44 outspent all other age groups, both within the country and across other countries, making them the most valuable demographic segment.

-- Across all countries, the 25–44 age group made the most frequent purchases and generated the highest revenue.
-Deeper analysis reveals that their spending and purchase frequency were primarily driven by book purchases, making them the most valuable demographic segment.
+- Further analysis shows their high spending and purchase frequency were primarily driven by book purchases.

 - Books generated the highest overall revenue, while beauty products contributed the least.
 France led in total revenue, with clothing as the top-performing category, indicating high spending on clothes.
 In contrast, toys underperformed.
 In Canada, books drove the highest sales and customer interest, while beauty products had the lowest engagement.